StevenClontz/clontz.org/pages/0_about.md

 works as a primary school educator.

 Currently we live and work in Mobile, Alabama, where
-I serve as Assistant Professor of Mathematics at the [University of South Alabama](http://southalabama.edu).
+I serve as Associate Professor of Mathematics at the [University of South Alabama](http://southalabama.edu).
 I also occasionally work as a freelance consultant in the areas of [mathematics](/math/), [mathematics education](/teaching/),